richardcom/tp/docs/UserGuide.md

 <div markdown="1" class="alert alert-primary">:bulb: **Tip:**

-The usage is similar to the stock command.
+This command usage is similar to the stock command.

 The review list of the book with no review will be empty.
 </div>